vingerha/apexcharts-card/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---
 **IMPORTANT DISCLAIMER: This repo has been reated to support critical bugs.
-I am not a seasoned developer and may not be able to fix issues**
+I am not a seasoned developer and likely not be able to help with features**

 **Checklist**
 - [ ] I am running the latest version of the card
 - [ ] I checked if there isn't another feature request opened with the same request
 - [ ] I checked that the feature is not already available in the `dev` branch
+- [ ] I understand the above disclaimer

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]